PaulWheatcroft/owery-joinery/README.md

  - Remove products from the catalogue.
 So that I can keep the product catalogue current.
  - Set a product to discontinued.
 So that I can keep the product catalogue current without deleting the product.
  - Set a product to on offer.
 So I can highlight products where the price has been reduced.
  - Set the job status of an order based on business processes.
-So that the customer and workshop can see the work schedule and progress.
+So that the user and workshop can see the work schedule and progress.
  - Print off an order.
 So that I can pass this to the workshop to progress the order.

 >